Why Do We Call It Nondual Wisdom?

 Here’s a very short story that shows why I think it’s so important to heed the experiential reality of our ordinary world.
 Imagine that you go out for breakfast and order some oatmeal.
 Minutes later your food arrives but instead of oatmeal, you have a bowl of sawdust.
 You give the waiter a puzzled look and ask, “Hey, where’s my oatmeal?”
 He just laughs and says, “We are all one; everything is God; oatmeal is sawdust.”
 Not much help, eh?
 That’s because the last statement is false while the first two are true.
 In our ordinary world of form, all things are different.

 When we speak of the One Source-Awareness, we are emphasizing the idea that this Awareness is always whole.
-It cannot be broken into pieces (connected or disconnected) or branch off like the branches of a tree.
+It cannot be broken into pieces, either connected or disconnected, or branch off like the branches of a tree.
 This Awareness never has any division or parts and yet, through the mystery of creation, this One Formless Reality comes forth in our world of form as that which appears to be the many.
 How magnificent!

 It is God who is arising as everyOne and it is God who is doing everything.

-When we celebrate both our divine uniqueness in form and our divine unity in Source-Awareness, we allow the balance that opens up our loving hearts to everyOne.
+When we celebrate both our divine uniqueness in form and our divine unity in Source-Awareness, we find the deepest inspiration that opens up our loving hearts to everyOne.
 It is only through the many that we can share the One Love of God.
-When you look into the eyes of another, you are looking directly into the eyes of God.

 The play of the opposites – where one quality arises dualistically – hints at the bigger picture of One Source emanating as all of creation.
 Since God is completely invisible, it looks like creation stands alone without any Creator at all.
 And yet, the Creator and the created are One!
 This is what our ancient nondual wisdom points to.